Geoffrey Watling: Life

-Watling was born in Norwich on 2 April 1913, and educated locally at the King Edward VI School and the Paston Grammar School at North Walsham.
+Watling was born in Norwich, Norfolk on 2 April 1913, and educated locally at the King Edward VI School and the Paston Grammar School at North Walsham.

 He joined his father Charles in the family business C Watling carriers, eventually taking it over and converting it from horse transport to motor vehicles.
 Meanwhile, the family had become part of the Norwich establishment: Charles served as Sheriff and Lord Mayor of Norwich.

 Geoffrey diversified into over 200 businesses, including ballrooms, taxi services, funeral homes and a chalet park.

 In 1941 he married his wife Pearl: their daughter Carol was born in 1947.

 He was a keen amateur footballer, tennis player and boatman.
 Watling became Chairman of Norwich City Football Club in 1957, and President for life in 1986.

 In 1963 Geoffrey bought Felthorpe Hall the former home of Sir Basil and Lady Mayhew, and lived there until his death in 2004.